Explore the breed's characteristics, health, and history — and find trusted breeders

 The American Staffordshire Terrier can be kept both in the city and in the country, provided he gets enough exercise and mental stimulation.
 He is a family dog and loves to be involved in activities.
 He generally gets along well with children, but because of his strength he should always be supervised, especially with smaller children.
 When it comes to other pets, such as cats, it is important that the dog is properly socialized early on.
 In some federal states, this breed is considered a listed dog and special requirements must be observed.

-| Family Friendly Loves family life and thrives in a group. | Family-oriented |
+Loves family life and thrives in a group.

-| Child Friendly Takes boisterous and affectionate children in its stride. | Patient with children |
+Takes boisterous and affectionate children in its stride.

-| Dog Friendly Can get on with dogs it knows — strangers are a different story. | With familiar dogs |
+Can get on with dogs it knows — strangers are a different story.

-| City Friendly City-appropriate with enough exercise and stimulation. | Manageable in cities |
+City-appropriate with enough exercise and stimulation.

-Owning a dog is not only a privilege, but also a responsibility.
-If you want to bring a dog into your life, you must be aware of the commitment that dog ownership entails!!
+Owning a dog is a privilege, but it's also a real responsibility.
+Before you bring one into your life, be honest with yourself about the commitment it takes.!

 The American Staffordshire Terrier is an intelligent and active dog that requires a lot of physical and mental activity.
 It is well suited for dog sports such as agility, protection or obedience.
 However, note that Amstaffs can sometimes have a tendency to become ball junkies, so it's important to keep play in moderation and teach the dog that there are other interesting activities too.
 It is also crucial that the Amstaff learns frustration tolerance and impulse control.
 Positive reinforcement and patience are crucial in parenting.
 It is important to set clear boundaries with your dog and be consistent.